Melfelf/Melfelf.github.io/content/ai-blubber/aiblubberinstructions.md

 2. Present content clearly and accessibly
 3. Use well-structured, fluent sentences
 4. Maintain consistent formatting across categories
+5. Be explicit about where AI contributed and where I edited manually

 ### Writing Style Guidelines